OPALX-project/OPALX-project.github.io/git-usage.md

 ---

-## 3. Fixing issues in central repository
+## 3. Fixing issues in the upstream repository

 We use the following workflow to implement smaller changes, code cleanup and bugfixes: